iOS-Goodies/iOS-Goodies/Issues/Week283.md

 GitHub had its Satellite conference, and announced, among other great things, that it's going to offer a way for the community to support open-source creators, through [GitHub Sponsors](https://github.com/sponsors).
 This is a great initiative, and I hope it proves successful.
 Kudos to the GitHub team for making it!

-Last but not least, I'd like to highlight a great resource I found this week: [@warpling](http://twitter.com/warpling)'s Animation Handbook, to which I've linked in the **UI/UX** section.
+Last but not least, I'd like to highlight a new project from [Dave Verwer](https://twitter.com/daveverwer). [iOS Dev Jobs](https://iosdevjobs.com/) aims to become the place to go to if you want to find a new job.
+It's just been launched, and it's already full of great oportunities.
+So keep it in mind if at some point you'll want a change in your career.

 **Articles**